hm-lang/core/proposals/README.md

 or use `First ~T` and `Second ~U` to indicate order is ok.

 To avoid needing an argument name when calling the function, we can use name and type generics.
-This differs from named generics where the lowerCamelCase type doesn't match the UpperCamelCase identifier (like the example `copy(Value: ~t): t` which requires naming the argument `Value` in function calls like `copy(Value: MyVariable)`).
+This differs from named generics where the `type_case` type doesn't match the `Variable_case` identifier (like the example `copy(Value: ~t): t` which requires naming the argument `Value` in function calls like `copy(Value: MyVariable)`).

-If the UpperCamelCase identifier matches the lowerCamelCase type of a generic, then it's a default-named argument, e.g., `MyType; ~myType` or `T: ~t`.
+If the `Variable_case` identifier matches the `type_case` type of a generic, then it's a default-named argument, e.g., `MyType; ~myType` or `T: ~t`.
 There is a shorthand for this which is more idiomatic: `~MyType;` or `~T`.
 Here is a complete example: